Top Things to Do in Lhasa - the Checklist for a No-Regrets Trip 2026

-With celebrated titles like “the Pearl of the Plateau” and “the Holy City”, Lhasa amazes visitors with spectacular high-altitude scenery, yet it is even more renowned for its unique fusion of Tibetan culture.
+With celebrated titles like "the Pearl of the Plateau" and the "Holy City", Lhasa amazes visitors with spectacular high-altitude scenery, yet it is even more renowned for its unique fusion of Tibetan culture.
 Your trip to Lhasa will be diverse and memorable, as the city is brimming with fascinating experiences.
 You can gaze upon the majestic Potala Palace to feel its sacred grandeur, marvel at the turquoise waters and snow-capped peaks of Namtso Lake, shop for traditional Tibetan crafts along Barkhor Street, witness devout pilgrims circling the Jokhang Temple, admire the serene beauty of Tibetan-style gardens at Norbulingka, trace the millennia-old civilization of Tibet at the Tibet Museum, observe lively monastic debates at Sera Monastery...Numerous attractions will present Lhasa’s many faces and unusual charm.
-Here, we have carefully selected the "Top 10 Things to Do in Lhasa" and more recommended experiences for you to choose from, to help you efficiently see, hear, feel, and taste the city.
+Here, we have carefully selected the Top Things to Do in Lhasa and more recommended experiences for you to choose from, to help you efficiently see, hear, feel, and taste the city.
 Feel free to contact us to plan your perfect Tibet journey!

-Amazing Architecture of Potala Palace
+The Reflection Photo of the Potala Palace

 • Type: World Heritage Sites, Architecture, Religious Sites